 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Healthy Weight Center

 I`m a 20 year old man.
 I`m 6 ft tall and weigh 100 kgs.
-Also i have unusually large hips for man which makes it look like that of a woman and is a center of fun wherever I go. people make a lot of fun out of me because of this.
+I have unusually large hips for man which makes them look like a woman's hips and are a center of fun wherever I go.
+People make a lot of fun of me because of this.
 This lowers my self confidence and I feel depressed.
 Please suggest something to get rid of the fat around my hips.
-Regards UDIT